Our Services

 • If you have been given bail before and not stuck to the terms

-In this situation, our drug supply solicitors can provide expert legal representation to give you the best possible defence.
+Our drug offence solicitors can provide expert legal representation to give you the best possible defence in this situation.

 Do I have to give my phone PIN in a drugs case?

-If you are arrested by police, you do not automatically have to give them the PIN for your phone or other mobile device if requested.
+If police arrest you, you do not automatically have to give them the PIN for your phone or other mobile device if requested.

 However, if you are served with a notice under Section 49 of the Regulations of Investigatory Powers Act 2000 requiring you to provide police with your PIN, then continuing to refuse to do so is a criminal offence.